• Skip to primary navigation

 What Does French Terry Mean?

 To understand the French terry, you should first know about the terry cloth.
-Because French terry is a subcategory of the terry cloth.
+Because French terry is a subcategory of terry cloth.
 Specifically, Terry cloth is a type of cloth that is made using moisture-wicking material and absorbs liquids very smoothly.
 Besides, it has loops resulting in soft piles of yarn.

 When talking about the French terry, it also has the same characteristics as terry cloth.
 The only difference is that the French Terry comes with the same feature only on one side.
 On the other side, this fabric features a flat unlooped surface.
 Not to mention, the specialty of French terry fabric is its stretchy behavior, and you can stretch it like a jersey terry cloth.

-Simply, you can categorize the French terry as a light to the mid-weight fabric.
+Simply, you can categorize the French terry as a light to mid-weight fabric.
 And, the material is suitable for both formal and casual uses.
 So, you’ll see that fabric is mostly to be used in pullovers, hoodies, sweatshirts, etc. If you look at the raw materials, the French terry can contain only cotton and sometimes a mixture of other fabrics like organic soy, polyester, lycra, rayon, spandex, etc., with cotton.

 What Does Fleece Mean?